HorizonAILab/HorizonAILab.github.io/_pages/about.md

 [Exploring the Essence of Relationships for Scene Graph Generation via Causal Features Enhancement Network](https://ieeexplore.ieee.org/document/9858006), IEEE Transactions on Pattern Analysis and Machine Intelligence [[Code]](https://github.com/zhouhao0515/unbiasedSGG-CFEN)\\
 Hao Zhou, **Tingjin Luo**<sup>#</sup>, Jun Zhang, Liguo Liu

-- Existing SGG methods often fit the relationships' distribution by introducing language prior or statistical knowledge.
-However, the relationships should be the semantic reflection of the interaction between objects, rather than the statistical dependency between their categories.
+- The relationships should be the semantic reflection of the interaction between objects, rather than the statistical dependency between their categories.
-- To solve this problem, we propose a novel Causal Features Enhancement Network (CFEN) to mine the essential semantic features between objects and relationships.
-Specifically, by decomposing the object features into class-generic and object-specific components, the causal graph framework is designed to analyze these existing SGG methods.
+- We propose a novel Causal Features Enhancement Network (CFEN) to mine the essential semantic features between objects and relationships.
 - To measure the influence of object-specific features for relationship recognition, we construct the counterfactual training framework for computing the difference between fact and counterfactual logits.
-Besides, to strengthen the role of object-specific features and learn the interaction between objects, a distribution matching loss is proposed to compute the KL divergence between counterfactual outputs and standard difference distributions and modulate the relations predictions.
+- Besides, to strengthen the role of object-specific features and learn the interaction between objects, a distribution matching loss is proposed to compute the KL divergence between counterfactual outputs and standard difference distributions and modulate the relations predictions.
 </div>
 </div>